Catalina-13/surgical-candidacy-prediction/README.md

-# Predictive Model for ENT Surgery Adjustment
+# Confidence-Based Prediction Optimization

-This repository contains a Jupyter notebook implementing a **customized machine learning model** designed to predict surgical triage in an ENT (Ear, Nose, and Throat) clinical setting.
+This repository provides a Jupyter notebook demonstrating a **general method for optimizing machine learning models to make confident predictions**.
+The approach is designed to be adaptable across domains where it is important to distinguish between high-confidence and uncertain predictions, supporting robust and trustworthy decision-making.

-## Project Overview
+## Method Overview

-The goal is to build a predictive model that supports clinical decision-making by identifying patients who may require surgical intervention, leveraging a tailored loss function and scoring metric to prioritize confident predictions.

-The model uses a custom **shifted quadratic loss function** integrated into an XGBoost classifier wrapped for compatibility with scikit-learn tools.
+The goal is to train models that not only maximize accuracy, but also **prioritize confident predictions**—clearly identifying cases where the model is highly certain, and flagging uncertain cases for further review.
+This is achieved through:

+- A custom **shifted quadratic loss function** that encourages the model to make more confident predictions.
+- A custom scoring metric that rewards correct, high-confidence outputs.
+- A two-threshold strategy to separate confident positive, confident negative, and uncertain predictions.

 The workflow includes:

 - Data preprocessing and splitting into train, validation, and test sets.
 - Hyperparameter tuning using grid search with a custom scoring function.
 - Model evaluation on an independent test set with metrics such as accuracy, AUROC, AUPRC, and precision-recall analyses.
-- Threshold analysis to optimize positive and negative predictive values (PPV and NPV).
+- Threshold analysis to optimize positive and negative predictive values (PPV and NPV), and to quantify the proportion of high-confidence predictions.

 ## Two-Threshold Approach and Handling Uncertainty

-This model applies a **two-threshold decision strategy** to improve clinical utility and safety:
+This model applies a **two-threshold decision strategy** to enhance reliability and safety in automated predictions:

-- Patients with **less than 5% predicted probability** (confidence of at least 95%) are classified as **confidently not needing surgery**.
+- **Confident Negative:** Predictions with probability below 5% (confidence ≥ 95%) are classified as confidently negative.
-- Patients with **greater than or equal to 80% predicted probability** are classified as **confidently needing surgery**.
+- **Confident Positive:** Predictions with probability at or above 80% are classified as confidently positive.

-Patients with predicted probabilities **between these two thresholds represent uncertain cases** where the model’s confidence is insufficient for a definitive decision.
-These cases are flagged for **review by human clinical experts**, ensuring that uncertain predictions receive careful consideration and additional clinical judgment.

-This approach aligns with best practices in medical machine learning, where **quantifying and communicating uncertainty is critical** for safe and trustworthy clinical decision-making.
-By allowing the model to abstain on uncertain cases, clinicians can focus on high-confidence predictions while carefully evaluating ambiguous cases, improving overall patient safety and care quality.
+- **Uncertain Zone:** Predictions between these thresholds are considered uncertain and are flagged for human or expert review.

+This approach allows the model to abstain from making a decision when confidence is low, ensuring that only high-certainty predictions are automated, while ambiguous cases are reviewed by human experts.
+This is especially valuable in high-stakes applications such as healthcare, finance, or safety-critical systems.

-## Application to ENT Case
+## General Application

-The model is applied to an ENT dataset to predict the need for surgical adjustments, aiming to improve patient outcomes by identifying confident true positives and true negatives.
-This approach helps clinicians prioritize cases and optimize treatment plans.
+The approach is **domain-agnostic** and can be applied to any binary classification problem where confident decision-making is essential.

-## Usage
+## How to Use

-- Replace the placeholder dataset with your own data.
+- Replace the placeholder dataset with your own data and specify the appropriate target variable.
 - Run the notebook to preprocess data, train the model, tune hyperparameters, and evaluate performance.
 - Use the threshold analysis plots to select decision thresholds aligned with your priorities.

+## Example: Application to ENT Surgery Triage

+As an example, this method was applied to predict surgical triage in an ENT (Ear, Nose, and Throat) clinical setting.
+The model was trained to identify patients who are highly likely or unlikely to need surgery, while referring uncertain cases for further clinical review.
+This improved both the efficiency and safety of patient selection.

 ## Acknowledgements